raspberrypilearning/nix-python-gps/en/step_1.md

 ## Troubleshooting

 - If you don't see anything after using the `cat /dev/ttyACM0` command, this may be because you do not have access to the `/dev/ttyACM0` device.
 This can be the case on some *nix systems.
-To gain access, you can change your permissions first using the command below, and then log out and back in again.
+To gain access, first change your permissions using the command below, and then log out and back in again.

 ```bash
 sudo usermod -a -G dialout your_username